joannakl/ossd/grading.markdown

 - Contributing fixes for existing issues in FOSS projects
 - ...

-The individual contributions should be documented on the _Contribution_ page of your individual blogs.
-They will be assessed three times during the course of the semester using the rubric below.
-The standard score, and what you should generally expect to receive, is a ✓.
-Something positively notable is required to move up to a ✓+ or ✓++,  and negatively notable down to 0 or ✓-.
+The individual contributions should be documented on the _Contribution_ page of your individual blogs as soon as it is completed, not days/weeks/months later.
+They will be assessed two times during the course of the semester using the rubric below.
+The standard score in each category, and what you should generally expect to receive, is a ✓(85%).
+Something positively notable is required to move up to a ✓+ (100%) or ✓++ (110%),  and negatively notable down to 0 or ✓- (60%).

 |Score | Frequency / Regularity | Content |